Sexual Wellness

 Are Kegel exercises effective in the prevention of PE?

 When correctly performed and regularly, Kegel exercises are very effective in preventing premature ejaculation.
 Doing 3 sets of 10 reps per day would strengthen the pelvic floor muscles, resulting in much better ejaculatory control.
-The majority of men report having seen a significant improvement in 4-6 weeks as a part of a total premature ejaculation treatment programme that is natural, free and easy to perform at home.
+The majority of men report having seen a significant improvement in 4-6 weeks as part of a total premature ejaculation treatment programme that is natural, free and easy to perform at home.

 Are SSRIs safe for premature ejaculation treatment?

 Yes, SSRIs like dapoxetine and off-label agents such as paroxetine can be excellent and well investigated to treat premature ejaculation in patients when administered by a physician.
 They act by raising serotonin to slow down climax and typically have few and slight side effects, such as nausea or headache.
-To be as good as possible, always talk to your healthcare provider and discuss the risks and benefits.
+To be as effective as possible, always talk to your healthcare provider and discuss the risks and benefits.

 Are delay sprays and creams effective?

-Yes, delay sprays and creams with lidocaine or benzocaine actually do work as they temporarily decrease penile sensitivity.
+Yes, delay sprays and creams with lidocaine or benzocaine actually do work, as they temporarily decrease penile sensitivity.
 They can increase or even triple intravaginal ejaculatory latency time (IELT) to have more control during sex.
 Use as instructed 10-15 minutes before intercourse and wipe off excess to prevent numbness from passing onto your partner and to be as effective as possible.

 What is the role of anxiety in PE?